Showing posts with label work. Show all posts

 (They had three beanie babies on the bed for them.)

 We ended up at Arnold Palmer Hospital because Meadow continued to vomit and did not feel well.
-Marcus also Goa an ant bite, plus his left foot swelled on top and got are and puffy.
+Marcus also got an ant bite; his left foot swelled on top and got puffy.
 The doctor decided not to admit Meadow.
-He told me if she did not get better, to bring her back.
-She had Ketones four in her urine.
+He told me to bring her back if she did not get better.
+I should have had Ketones four in her urine.
 She also had a very low CO2(8?).
 Marcus got a dose of Clindamycin & an RX.

 We also gave him Benadryl.
 That concluded our first day in FL.
-Pokie had to check out the hospital facilities to make sure they were suitable.
+Pokie had to check out the hospital facilities to ensure they were suitable.

 Clindamycin is used to treat bacterial infections.
-This medicine may be given to patients who have had an allergic reaction to penicillin.
-Clindamycin will not work for colds, flu, or other virus infections.
+It may be given to patients who have had an allergic reaction to penicillin.
+However, it will not work for colds, flu, or other virus infections.

 Monday, June 19, 2006

-On our first day at Ability & their Meadow, we met Roberta, her PT.
+We met Roberta, her PT, on our first day at Ability & their Meadow.
 She is very good with Meadow.
 Meadow fussed a lot when placed in a position she did not like.
 She looked so cute in the little suit!
 We got some pictures.
 We went to Steak & Shake for lunch.
-It was our first day at Dr. Bradstreet’s office for HBOT.
+It was our first day at Dr. Bradstreet's office for HBOT.
 I got in the chamber with Meadow.
 She got in the soft tank.
 They gave her Baby Einstein DVDs to watch.
 She fell fast asleep.
 However, I thought my head was going to explode.
-My ears started stopping up, and pressure shot like a sharp pin down behind my ears and my neck.
-I got on the walkie-talkie and said, “How long is this pain gonna last?”
+My ears started stopping up, and pressure shot like a sharp pin down behind my ears and neck.
+I got on the walkie-talkie and said, "How long will this pain last?"
 She told me to hold my nose and blow.
 The pressure was not relieved.
 Then I got hot and felt like I was having a panic attack.
 She told me to face toward the end where the air was blowing, and once it was fully pressurized, the pain should stop.
 When it was fully pressurized, I felt better.
-Laid my head and took the best nap I have had in a long time.
+I laid my head and took the best nap I had in a long time.
 In the afternoon, we went back to the RMH and had supper.
 We ate vita, salad & brownies.
 The kids played in the playroom, and we went to sleep.

-We went to Melbourne Beach after therapy.
+After therapy, we went to Melbourne Beach.
 The kids loved the ocean.
 They played in the waves and sand.
 Madison found some seashells.
 Meadow liked the water, too.
 The kids got more beanie babies.

 Tuesday, June 20, 2006